codaptdev/shangwa_db/readme.md

 # Shangwa DB

+NOTE: Shangwa DB is still in BETA feedback would be appriciated!

 Shangwa DB is a NO-SQL document data store that programmers can use during testing  and development.
 There are situations where you might want to test your app using a mock or fake database, Shangwa DB is there for you.

 1. Its local so there is no need to make metwork calls which can be slow